-Crespelle – the Italian word for crepes – are delicate little things that suddenly become rich and decadent when you stuff them with a guanciale-kale filling and cover them with bechamel.
+Crespelle – the Italian word for crepes – are delicate little things that suddenly become rich and decadent when you stuff them with a Guanciale-kale filling and cover them with bechamel.
 If you’re over kale, we hear you, swap sauteed mushrooms or roasted vegetables instead.
-Either way, it’s a stunning veggie-centric dish that has just enough porkiness to impress the meat eater in your world.
+Either way, it’s a stunning veggie-centric dish that has just enough porkiness to impress the meat-eater in your world.

-for the crepes
+For the crepes

-Put the eggs, milk, flour, 3 tablespoons of the butter and the salt into a blender.
+Put the eggs, milk, flour, 3 tablespoons of the butter, and the salt into a blender.
 Blend until well combined, stopping and scraping the sides with a rubber spatula once or twice.
-If there are little clumps of flour in the batter, pulse a couple more times until smooth or pour the mixture through a fine mesh sieve into a bowl.
+If there are little clumps of flour in the batter, pulse a couple more times until smooth or pour the mixture through a fine-mesh sieve into a bowl.
 Cover and let sit at room temperature for 1 hour, then give it a stir once again.
 The batter should be about the thickness of heavy cream, just thick enough to coat the back of a spoon.
 Add more milk to the batter if it’s too thick.

 Heat a 10-inch nonstick skillet or crepe pan over moderate heat until hot.
 Brush lightly with some of the remaining melted butter.
-Pour 1/4 cup of the batter into the center of the skillet, lift it off the heat and tilt and rotate the skillet so that the batter evenly coats the pan’s bottom.
+Pour 1/4 cup of the batter into the center of the skillet, lift it off the heat, and tilt and rotate the skillet so that the batter evenly coats the pan’s bottom.
 You need to be speedy here because the batter sets up quickly in the hot pan.
-Set the skillet back on the burner and cook undisturbed until the edges set up and get a little lacy, the top looks almost dry, and the bottom side of crepe is lightly browned, 1½ to 2 minutes.
+Set the skillet back on the burner and cook undisturbed until the edges set up and get a little lacy, the top looks almost dry, and the bottom side of the crepe is lightly browned, 1½ to 2 minutes.
 Gently lift the far edge of the crepe with the tip of an offset spatula or small heatproof spatula and, using your fingers, carefully flip the crepe.
-Cook until other side is just set and lightly browned, about 30 seconds, then slide onto a wax paper-lined baking sheet or plate.
+Cook until the other side is just set and lightly browned, about 30 seconds, then slide onto a wax paper-lined baking sheet or plate.
 Repeat making crepes with the remaining batter, brushing butter onto skillet for each to help make them lacy.
 (The crepes may cook faster as the pan gets hotter.
 Adjust the heat if the pan is too hot.)
 Stack the crepes on top of each other as done.
 Even if you lose the first couple, you should get about 12.

-for the bechamel
+For the bechamel

 Heat the milk in a small saucepan over medium heat until steaming, then set aside and keep warm.
 Melt the butter in a separate small saucepan over medium heat.
 Stir in the flour with a heatproof spatula to form a loose paste.
 Cook, stirring constantly, for 2 minutes without letting the mixture brown.
 Whisk in the hot milk in a steady stream, continuing to whisk constantly, until smooth.
 Bring to a boil, still whisking, then reduce the heat to maintain a simmer.
-Season with nutmeg, salt and pepper and continue to cook, whisking often, until smooth and thick, about 5 minutes.
+Season with nutmeg, salt, and pepper and continue to cook, whisking often, until smooth and thick, about 5 minutes.
 Adjust seasonings.
 Transfer the bechamel to a heatproof bowl and cover with plastic wrap, pressing the wrap directly on the surface of the sauce, while you make the filling.
 You should get about 1¼ cups.

-for the filling
+For the filling

-Cook the guanciale in a large skillet over medium heat, stirring occasionally, until golden and crisp, about 5 minutes.
+Cook the Guanciale in a large skillet over medium heat, stirring occasionally, until golden and crisp, about 5 minutes.
 Remove the guanciale from the pan to a paper-towel-lined plate, set aside to let cool, then chop.
 Add the garlic to the fat left in the pan and cook over medium heat, stirring often, for 30 seconds – do not allow it to brown.
 Add the kale to the pan in handfuls, turning to coat in the drippings and allowing the leaves to wilt a bit before you add more.
 (Adding a splash of water here is useful to help steam.)
 Season with salt and pepper and cook, covered, until soft but still green, 4 to 5 minutes.
 Uncover and continue to cook, stirring occasionally, until the liquid has evaporated, about 30 seconds.
 Stir the chopped guanciale and 3/4 cup bechamel into the kale and adjust seasonings.

 Preheat oven to 375 degrees.
 Butter the bottom and sides of a 9-by-13-inch baking pan and set aside.